-'Parents value your leadership and the education that the school provides for their children.'
-Ofsted 2017 to us.
+'Parents rate teacher's high expectations because they push pupils to do more.
+Many say teachers go 'above and beyond' for their children.'
+Ofsted 2022 to us.
 This close attention to detail ensures that your child is confident and happy right from their first day at JMHS.
 We make sure you are informed of progress on a regular basis and there is always someone on the end of the phone to speak to you.